Rushikesh-S-Ware/NLP---SQL-Transformer-/README.md

 Saharsh Koli – skoli2@gmu.edu

 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License (or you can add your own license as needed).